Alchus/scout-stuff/03-Second-Class.md

 * Stroke: Signs of stroke include sudden, otherwise-unexplained onset of any of the following: numbness or weakness of a part of the body, confusion, dizziness, loss of coordination or balance, difficulty speaking or understanding, or headache.
 If the person cannot move their face, arms, or speak clearly, call 911.

 * Severe bleeding: Direct a specific person to call 911.
 Cover the wound with cloth and apply pressure.
-Bind with a pressure wrapping tha does not cut off circulation.
+Bind with a pressure wrapping that does not cut off circulation.
 Add additional bandages as needed; don't remove soaked bandages.
+If bleeding on a limb can't be controlled with pressure, a tourniquet can be used to restrict blood flow until the wound can be bound or emergency medical help arrives.
+Use tourniquets only in extreme cases, as they can significant damage by restricting blood flow, and loosening a tourniquet after a long period of time can be fatal.

 * Poisoning - swallowed: Call 911 or poison control.
 Treat for shock; perform CPR if breathing stops.
 Rolling the person onto their side to prevent vomit or saliva from threatening choking.
 Don't attempt to induce vomiting.